 - The messages I send will be respectful, polite and sensible. - I will not take or distribute photos or videos of members of staff. - I will not take or distribute photos or videos of pupils without getting their permission first. - I will only use my mobile phone and other personal devices e.g. smart watches during free time and when I have permission to do so from a member of staff.
-I will ensure my phone/personal device is turned off during lessons, activities, assemblies, prep etc. - I understand that if I copy content from the internet or another source and claim the work to be my own this is plagiarism. - When downloading content from the internet I will ensure this is permitted and not in breach of copyright. - Any content or work I display on the Internet will be work that I know I would be happy for my family and friends to see. - I understand that if I deliberately break these rules, I could be stopped from using the Internet or computers at the College.
+I will ensure my phone/personal device is turned off during lessons, activities, assemblies, prep etc. - I understand that if I copy content from the internet or another source and claim the work to be my own this is plagiarism. - When downloading content from the internet I will ensure this is permitted and not in breach of copyright. - Any content or work I display on the Internet will be work that I know I would be happy for my family and friends to see. - Students must ensure that work submitted both internally and externally (exam boards) is their own.
+Any part of their work generated through Artificial Intelligence (AI), must be identified by the student and the student should be aware that any AI generated content will not contribute towards any grade given.
+Students who submit AI generated content as their own, will have committed malpractice, which may result in severe sanctions. - The College will not tolerate any irresponsible use of Artificial intelligence (e.g. deep fakes, bullying), and will treat such behaviour in line with the College behaviour policy. - I understand that if I deliberately break these rules, I could be stopped from using the Internet or computers at the College.
 I understand that the College has the right to take action against me if I am involved in incidents or inappropriate behaviour covered in this agreement, when I am out of school and when they involve cyber bullying or the sharing of inappropriate images.